preludeorg/test/tests/2e705bac-a889-4283-9a8e-a12358fa1d09/README.md

 # Will your computer quarantine Royal Ransomware?

-This test uses a defanged Royal Ransomware ELF which is then dropped to disk.
+This test uses a defanged Royal Ransomware ELF from their recent campaign [targetting Linux ESXI Servers](https://www.bleepingcomputer.com/news/security/linux-version-of-royal-ransomware-targets-vmware-esxi-servers/), which is then dropped to disk.
+The group was first spotted in the wild in January 2022 and is believed to be compromised of threat actors who previously worked with the Conti operation.
+After encrypting their targets' enterprise network systems, the gang often demands ransom payments ranging from $250,000 to tens of millions.
 Ransomware is a form of malware that encrypts files on a device.
 After encrypting files, the ransomware operator demands a ransom to decrypt the encrypted files.
 If the ransom is not paid, file recovery may not be possible.
-For this ransomware sample to work, the ELF needs to be executed on a supported Linux x86_64 device.

 Example output:
 ```